 To allow you to both add a Group to a Customer, and add a Customer to a Group, you need to set ownership of the association to Both.

 In the reference set selector, the related entity and association used to connect it to the entity in the data view are displayed at the top of the reference set selector, and the names of the attributes of the associated objects which will be displayed are shown inside the reference set selector.
-Each attribute is displayed in a column.
+Each attribute is displayed in a grid column.
 The association and related entity and attributes are displayed between square brackets, and colored blue.

 For example, using the domain model above, the following reference set selector allows the end-user to associate a Customer with one or more Groups by setting the association Customer_Group.
 This is done by selecting the Name(s) of the Group(s) associated with the current Customer.